 CRJ 140.
-Criminal Law and Procedure (3-0-3)
+Criminal Law and Procedure (3-0-3) Online or In-class

 This course examines both substantive and procedural law.
 The legal elements of various crimes are discussed with emphasis placed on the contents of the Alabama Code.
 Areas of criminal procedure essential to the criminal justice profession are also covered.
 Code C